Skip to main content

 employee-attribute-definition

-Describes a property: its id, human-readable name, the JSON schema of its value, and the targetType (employee, employment, or job-position) it comes from.
-Definitions are defined by Lucca (for built-in properties) or by your organization (for custom extension properties).
+Describes a property: its id, human-readable name, the JSON schema of its value, and the targetType (employee, employment, or job-position) indicating which primary resource it belongs to.
+Definitions are either provided by Lucca (for system properties) or created by your organization (for custom properties).

 employee-attribute